 Think about it: Many runners simply head out the door and go as hard as they can.
-There might be a little variation depending on the day or terrain, but generally speaking, they have one pace and it’s GO!
-I used to be like this.
-(Alternatively, if you’re taking it super easy on every run and not breathing hard or breaking a sweat, you should challenge yourself with some speedy efforts—but that’s another article.)
+There might be a little variation depending on the day or terrain, but generally speaking, they have one pace and it’s go.
+Alternatively, if you’re always taking it super easy, where you are rarely breaking a sweat or not breathing hard, you should also challenge yourself with some speedy efforts.
+Variety is the key.

 Your own version of “slow” can be thought of as conversation-pace running.
 If you can pretty easily have chat with a buddy, then that’s your slow speed.

-If you think you’re the slowest runner out there (lots of people think this, but there’s no reason to compare yourself to anyone else!) and still breathing hard and feeling like you’re going all out most of the time, you aren’t going slowly enough at times.
+These numbers may give you some idea of where you should be if you keep track of your time, pace, or heart rate.
+If not, don’t worry.
+These differences also relate to your effort and breathing—which relates back to the idea of being able to hold a conversation.
+If you think you’re the slowest runner out there (lots of people think this, but there’s no reason to compare yourself to anyone else) and still breathing hard and feeling like you’re going all out most of the time, then you aren’t going slowly enough at times.

 - Promotes efficient running form